 The Workout: “Nine out of 10 times you'll see me in the gym wearing resistance bands like stacking bracelets up my arms,” says Hayden.
 The reason has nothing to do with style.
 “They are versatile and provide enough resistance to make any bodyweight workout insanely effective,” she explains.
 “Lightweight and portable, bands are also perfect for traveling or when you’re on-the-go.”
 You can literally do this routine anywhere—and in just 20 minutes.
 Hayden made sure to include moves that target every major muscle group, including the glutes, quads, hamstrings, core, shoulders, and back.
 “Moving through the exercises at a fast pace with little to no rest ensures you’ll keep your heart rate elevated to get a fat-burning cardio effect to boot,” says Hayden.
-For inspiration, watch Hayden demo each of the moves in the video above.
-Then, click through the slides for instructions on how to try it on your own.
+For inspiration, watch Hayden demo each of the moves in the video below.
+Then, scroll through the slides for instructions on how to try it on your own.

 Place the resistance band around your legs just above your knees with your feet a few inches apart (so that there's a bit of tension in the band).
 While squeezing your core, lower into a squat, push through your heels, and jump as high as possible.
 Land softly with your feet wider than shoulder-width.
 Pause, then repeat the squat jump landing back to narrow position.
 That is one rep.

 With the band in the same position, sit in a low squat keeping your weight centered over the middle/back of your feet.
 Squeeze your glutes, insides and outsides of your legs, and core and pulse a few inches up from starting position and back down.
 After completing 10 reps, contract your glute medius (outside of hip) and pulse 10 times as in first move.